Most Common Work Injuries in Massachusetts

 You can find more information about workers’ compensation in Massachusetts here.Types of Bodily Injuries

-The three most common types of injuries keeping workers away from work are:
+The three most common types of injuries keeping workers out of work are:

 - Sprains, strains or tears